mosop/have_files/README.md

 # have_files

-A Crystal expectation/matcher for testing if two file trees are identical.
-For Spec and spec2 both.
+A Crystal Spec/spec2 matcher for testing if two file trees are identical.

 [![Build Status](https://travis-ci.org/mosop/have_files.svg?branch=master)](https://travis-ci.org/mosop/have_files)